 Almost every internet provider offers to pair your internet service with a home phone option.

-While most providers offer unlimited nationwide calls, there are a few differences in their internet plans and phone addons that might make your ears perk up.
+While most providers offer unlimited nationwide calls, there are a few differences in their internet plans and phone add-ons that we'll highlight in our review.

 Plus, CenturyLink still offers a price lock on its internet and phone bundles, which should make your wallet happy.